 - Settlement of potential disagreements, such as using mediation or arbitration

-What CANNOT Be Included in Prenuptial Agreements
+What You Can't Include in Prenuptial Agreements

 State laws restrict what can and cannot be included in prenuptial agreements.
 Below is a list of things most states will not allow in prenuptial agreements: